Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Parallelisation of continuous-time LQT

-\end{thm} Theorem \ref{thm:Backward_HJB_LQT} is proved in Appendix \ref{sec:Proof_backward_LQT_append} and it enables us to solve the backward conditional HJB equation \eqref{eq:backward_conditional_HJB} in closed form for the LQT case.
+\end{thm} The proof of Theorem \ref{thm:Backward_HJB_LQT} and the proof that the conditional value function is of the form \eqref{eq:LQT_V_form1} are given in Appendix \ref{sec:Proof_backward_LQT_append}.
+This theorem enables us to solve the backward conditional HJB equation \eqref{eq:backward_conditional_HJB} in closed form for the LQT case.
 The required boundary conditions are

 for all $t \in [t_0,t_f]$.
 It is also worth noting that the equations for $\eta$ and $J$ have exactly the same form as equations \eqref{eq:LQT_differential_S_v} for $v(t)$ and $S(t)$.
-This is no coincidence, because we indeed have $\eta(s,t_f^+) = v(s)$ and $J(s,t_f^+) = S(s)$, but we will come back to this connection in Section~\ref{sub:parallel_LQT}
+This is no coincidence, because we indeed have $\eta(s,t_f^+) = v(s)$ and $J(s,t_f^+) = S(s)$, but we will come back to this connection in Section~\ref{sub:parallel_LQT}.
+However, this also implies that the solutions to them exist under the same conditions as they exists for $v(t)$ and $S(t)$, that is, under the conditions listed under \eqref{eq:LQT_Control_problem}.